gautamshah01/Academic-Performance-Tracker-GUI-for-Student-Details-and-Percentage-Calculation/README.md

  Manage Records: Retrieve the latest student record or delete the most recent entry.

- Database Integration: Store and manage student data with SQLite.
+ Database Integration: Store and manage student data with SQLite3.